momenh2004/openai_agents_sdk_full_course/04_hello_agent/README.md

 load_dotenv()
 ```

-* Loads all variables from `.env` file into Python.
+* Loads all variables from `.env` file into your project.
 * Makes your API key accessible to the SDK.

 ---